venkatdas/Interview_preparation/react/02-VDOM,Reconsilation,ReactFiber.md

   - The Virtual DOM abstracts away browser-specific quirks, providing a consistent development environment regardless of the user’s browser.
 - Easier Debugging:
   - Working with the Virtual DOM can simplify debugging, as developers can inspect the state of the Virtual DOM at different points in time, making it easier to identify issues.

+## Reconsilation

+- Reconciliation is the process through which React updates the Browser DOM.
+- React compares the Virtual DOM with Real DOM.
+It finds out the changed nodes and updates only the changed nodes in Real DOM leaving the rest nodes as it is.
+This process is called Reconciliation.
+- Important concepts behind the working of the Reconciliation process are: Virtual DOM and Diffing Algorithm

+**Virutal DOM**

+- Virtual DOM in React is a “virtual” representation of the actual DOM.
+It is nothing but an object created to replicate the actual DOM.
+- When we make changes or add data, React creates a new Virtual DOM and compares it with the previous one.
+- Comparison is done by Diffing Algorithm
+- Then it updates the Browser DOM with the least number of changes possible without rendering the entire DOM again.